-It takes a lot to manage the risks associated with owning a personal watercraft, while also remaining compliant with complex international and national maritime regulations governing their use.
+It takes a lot to manage the risks associated with owning a boat while also remaining compliant with complex international and national maritime regulations governing their use.
 Similarly, insuring any type of boat, from a Jet Ski to a yacht, requires an understanding of the complicated property-damage risks and bodily injury exposures presented to owners.

 Many risks are obvious because of the unpredictable nature of the weather and conditions on the seas.
 If boats capsize in a squall, operators can be tossed or fall overboard.

 In addition, there are requirements that a boat be kept in a seaworthy condition.
 In the event of an accident, if the maintenance of the craft is deemed inferior or improper, the insurer may deny the claim.
-Insurance coverage may not be available if a vessel is determined to have damage from insects, mold, animals (such as sharks), zebra mussels, defective machinery and/or machinery damage.
+Insurance coverage may not be available if a vessel is determined to have damage from insects, mold, animals (such as raccoons), zebra mussels, defective machinery and/or machinery damage.
 The same may be true if a watercraft was used in a race or if someone operated it other than the owner or listed operators.

 Shared ownership of a vessel is another factor.
 It's not unusual for two friends or family members to buy and own a boat together.
 In most cases, the boat carries a single insurance policy naming both owners as the insured.
 If one owner is operating the boat over the weekend, the other owner is still bound by the same laws and liabilities governing the safe and compliant use of the vessel.

 There are other ramifications to consider.
 Owners of larger craft are required by the Jones Act to buy workers compensation insurance for a hired crew.
-The policy contains many of the same exclusions found in a boat’s liability and hull insurance.
+The policy contains many of the same exclusions found in boat liability insurance and hull insurance.
 If the pilot is injured in an accident that is uninsured because of an exclusion, both owners may be liable to pay all the person’s medical, rehabilitation and loss-of-income expenses.

 The bigger the watercraft, the more careful one must be in buying appropriate insurance.
 Small powerboats with less than 25 mph horsepower, for instance, can often be covered under the owner’s homeowners or renters insurance policy.
 Larger, faster boats require a separate boat insurance policy.
 To determine the appropriate insurance coverage, financial limits and premium, an insurer will typically factor in the size, type and value of the craft and where the owner plans to sail or motor it, according to the Insurance Information Institute.